7 Different Types of Rattlesnakes in Utah

 The southwest desert regions of the United States, northwest Mexico, and the extreme southwest corner of Utah are home to sidewinder rattlesnakes.

-It is among the smallest rattlesnake species at 17 to 30 inches long.
-Its movement gives rise to the moniker sidewinder.
+It is among the smallest rattlesnake species, at 17 to 30 inches long.
+Its movement gives it the moniker sidewinder.

 These types of rattlesnakes in Utah glide through the sand in a sideways, twisting pattern, creating traces of a J.